project-ryoma/ryoma/docs/getting-started/quickstart.md

 # Quick Start

-This guide will walk you through setting up Aita and start coding with Aita.
+This guide will walk you through setting up Ryoma and start coding with Ryoma.

 ## Prerequisites